SimonChong/Linny/README.md

 # Linny (Work in progress)
-**A light-weight ad server**
+**A light-weight and simple micro ad server**

-Linny is a light weight micro ad server that is designed to serve one web display ad or campaign.
+Linny is a light weight and simple micro ad server that is designed to serve one web display ad or campaign.
 It can measure simple but important statistics, such as views and conversion via click-throughs.

 ## Features